Python S3 Examples¶

 Generate Object Download URLs (signed and unsigned)¶

-This generates an unsigned download URL for hello.txt
+This generates an unsigned download URL for hello.txt.
+This works

 will work for 1 hour.
 Signed download URLs will work for the time